 Examples include remote maintenance and management systems, for instance, to help retailers recover and optimize – including new smart retail solutions – as they are challenged to realize significant operating cost savings, and approaches to reduce energy consumption and costs in unoccupied buildings, from hotels to offices and retail facilities.
 Our EcoXpert™ Partner Program team has remotely trained more than 10,000 people during the pandemic.

-The shift to digital sales and marketing models with changing B2B buyer preferences
+The shift to a new normal of digital sales and marketing models in B2B

 Whereas we already engage with our partners via digital means, in several industries which we serve together, digital sales and marketing weren’t as adopted as they are in B2C markets.
 The reason: end customers preferred physical meetings and the in-person selling model.